Faculty & Contacts

 Keith has been in the EMS field since 1994.
 He successfully completed the Columbus State Paramedic program in 1996.
 He began his career in 1994 as an Advanced EMT, then Paramedic and Field Training Officer for Rural Metro.
 Seeking a more challenging career, he became employed at Mt.
 Carmel Connection in 1998 as a MICU Paramedic.
 He also became a Clinical Preceptor for Columbus State at this time.
 He is currently an EMT Instructor at Columbus State and a full time Lieutenant for Delaware County EMS.

-Michael has been working as a Licensed Professional Counselor for thirteen years while serving the community in a variety of mental health treatment facilities.
+Michael has been a Licensed Professional Counselor (LPC) for nearly 20 years serving the Central Ohio community in various mental health treatment facilities.
 Michael holds a Bachelor of Science in Employee Assistance Counseling from Franklin University and a Master of Science in Education and Allied Professions from the University of Dayton.
-Michael’s various counseling roles have provided him numerous opportunities to work alongside EMS professionals assisting patients in psychiatric crisis, including his work with Crisis Services and the Community Crisis Response (CCR) team at Netcare Access.
-Michael teaches the Emergency Psychiatric Intervention course in the EMS program at Columbus State.
-Michael is currently the Compliance Program Coordinator working as the primary point of contact for Columbus State employees in the administration of the Americans with Disabilities Act (ADA) as well as assisting in campus accessibility issues.
-Michael has over 5 years of experience teaching at the graduate level, volunteers his time to community organizations, is an avid runner and enjoys spending time with his dogs, family and friends.
+Michael’s various counseling roles have provided him with numerous opportunities to work alongside EMT professionals and other first responders assisting patients in psychiatric crises, including his work with Crisis Services and the Community Crisis Response (CCR) team at Netcare Access.
+Michael has been teaching the Emergency Psychiatric Intervention course in the Columbus State EMS program since 2016.
+Michael proudly served 10 years as a full-time Columbus State staff employee until recently moving to Ohio University where he serves as the Assistant Director for Employee and Campus Accessibility and Deputy ADA Coordinator.
+Michael has over 12 years of experience teaching at the undergraduate and graduate levels, volunteers his time to community organizations, and enjoys traveling and spending time with his dog, family, and friends.

 Chris McKenzie (Adjunct Faculty)